 - Nominations will not be accepted if an individual has won the same category in previous years.

 - Nominations must be submitted on Richmond Valley Council’s official Australia Day nomination form.

-- The General Manager must receive nominations by 5pm on Friday, 5 January 2018.
+- The General Manager must receive nominations by 5pm, Monday 15 January 2018.

 - The decision of the Australia Day Selection Committee is final and correspondence will not be entered into in regards to that decision.